Mabubakr2001/Kanban-Task/README.md

 ## Credits

-This app was created with by [Mohamed Aboubakr](https://www.linkedin.com/in/moaboubakr2001/ "LinkedIn Profile").
+This app was created by [Mohamed Aboubakr](https://www.linkedin.com/in/moaboubakr2001/ "LinkedIn Profile").
 It uses the following technologies:

 - HTML
 - SASS